Editor's choice: the highlights on just-food last week

 Reporting a whopping 31% increase in its Christmas sales and the busiest ever festive period since opening in the UK, Aldi was no stranger to celebration last week.
 But, according to industry watchers, Aldi's larger competitors are unlikely to stand by and watch the discount giant steal yet more of their trade in 2014.

-Sectors: Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Food safety, Frozen, Health & wellness, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Snacks, Sustainability & the environment, World foods
+Sectors: Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Food safety, Free-from, Frozen, Health & wellness, Ice cream, Meat & poultry, Mergers & acquisitions, Natural & organic, Private label, Retail, Snacks, Sustainability & the environment, World foods